kparc/kcc/README.md

 ```

 <a name="typ-char"></a>
-Like in C, there is no dedicated type for strings in k.
+Like in C, there is no dedicated type for strings in 𝒌.
 Strings are just **char vectors**:

 ```q
  @"k"        /"k" is char atom